-Several collection agencies have been using electronic mediums like emails, social media platforms, and SMS to contact debtors.
-This approach is significantly different from traditional collection calls and letters.
+Although several collection agencies have been utilizing electronic mediums like emails, social media platforms, and SMS to contact debtors, in most cases they have taken the debtor’s consent.

-To a standard person, it may appear that contacting a debtor either way (traditional or electronic) is the same, a contact made is a contact made regardless of the medium .. right?
-Well, it’s not that straightforward.
-The debt collection industry is constantly under the lens of government regulators, surrounded by strict collection laws and several attorneys who are always looking for an opportunity to sue collection agencies over the slightest fault.
+The debt collection industry is constantly under the close lens of government regulators, surrounded by strict collection laws and several opportunist attorneys who are always looking for an excuse to sue collection agencies over the slightest fault.

-Collection agencies now insist that their clients (Original creditors) include a paragraph in their legal service agreement which permits that the customers can be contacted (by original creditors or by a collection agency) in case of a late payment/default.
-Essentially, it means on any/all contact information provided can be used for contact, that includes their phone number, email, through the SMS, or on the social media.
-Sometimes debt collectors take a (recorded) consent from the concerned debtor that contacting him/her through SMS or email is acceptable.
-Some agencies don’t do anything, which is not ideal.
+Therefore, collection agencies now insist that their clients (Original creditors) include a paragraph in their legal service agreement which permits the customers to be contacted (by original creditors or by a collection agency) in case of a late payment/default.
+Any/all contact information provided can be used for contact, including their phone number, email, SMS, or social media.